 Early on in my college career, I made choices that were not of God.
 I was a sinner; I knew I was a sinner.
 On Thursday nights, I lived in sin and no one knew of it besides me and God.
 But Thursdays were always followed by Sundays when I would go to church and ask for repentance.

 During my second year of college, I started to get to know Christ for myself.
 I began to understand what repentance and redemption meant, and even experienced it for myself.
 I began to experience the forgiveness and grace of God.
 My momma couldn’t do it for me anymore.
 Suddenly my faith in Christ became authentic; it became a part of who I am.
 I wasn’t going to lean on what I had heard growing up anymore.
 Finally, I had truly become one with Christ.

 Who have been the mentors in your life?
 How did God bring these people into your life?

-My grandparents (both sets) and my parents have been spiritual rocks for me from day one.
+My grandparents (both sets) and my parents have been spiritual rocks for me from Day 1.
 When I went off to college, pastors Joe Martin and Jim Barnett were huge for me.
-The Assistant Athletic Director for Business Development at SMU, Kris Lowe, was also really influential for me.
+The assistant athletic director for business development at SMU, Kris Lowe, was also really influential for me.
 The two of us used to meet in his office or at the bakery across the street and go through Tony Evans’ book “No More Excuses” together.
 Then there was Pastor Corby Bush from Great Harvest Church in Dallas, Texas, who was a powerful resource for me.
-On campus I also had many mentors and peers I grew with from our FCA group.
+On campus I also had many mentors and peers I grew with from our Fellowship of Christian Athletes group.